README file from

 - Type a title, an author, or both.
 Results appear live.
 You can also paste an ISBN to jump straight to one exact edition.

-- Pick the edition you mean.
+- Pick the edition you want.
 The note is created from your template in your note folder and opens right away.

 Already have a library?
-Open any book note and run Fetch or replace cover for current note.
+Open any book note and run the command Fetch or replace cover for current note.

-The plugin reads the note's title and author (from frontmatter, or the file name if there is none) and shows cover candidates from Google Books and Apple side by side.
-Each card tells you the title, author, year, source, and the actual pixel size it delivers, so you can pick the sharpest one at a glance.
-Found a better image somewhere else?
-Paste its URL into the field at the bottom and use that instead.
+The plugin reads the note's title and author (from frontmatter, or the file name if there is none) and shows candidates from Google Books and Apple side by side.

 Storing covers: link or download

 - Link (default).
-The remote image URL is written into the note.
+The remote URL goes into the note.
 Nothing is added to your vault, but rendering needs an internet connection.

-- Download into the vault.
-The image is saved into a folder you choose and referenced locally.
-Portable, offline, and future-proof; roughly 140 KB per cover at 800x800.
+- Download.
+The image is saved into a folder you pick and referenced locally.
+Portable, offline, future-proof; about 140 KB per cover at 800x800.

 Customize new book notes

 The built-in Note template works out of the box and is editable right in the settings.
-If you prefer managing templates as notes (e.g., leveraging the Templater plugin), point Template file at any note in your vault instead; a button next to the setting turns your current inline template into such a file so nothing is lost when you switch.
+Prefer managing templates as notes (for example with Templater)?
+Point the Template file setting at any note in your vault instead; a button next to the setting turns your current inline template into such a file, so nothing is lost when you switch.
+If you enabled Templater's "Trigger Templater on new file creation" setting, your commands in the template run on the new note as usual.

 | Variable | What you get |